-13) Delays in the Investigation Process and Interactions with Law Enforcement
+13) Investigation Process Delays and Interactions with Law Enforcement

 The University may undertake a short delay in its investigation (several days to a few weeks) if circumstances require.
-Such circumstances include, but are not limited to: a request from law enforcement to temporarily delay the investigation, the need for language assistance, the absence of parties and/or witnesses, and/or accommodations for disabilities or health conditions.
+Such circumstances include, but are not limited to: a request from law enforcement to temporarily delay the investigation, the need for language assistance, the absence of parties and/or witnesses, and/or health conditions.

-The University will communicate in writing the anticipated duration of the delay and reason to the parties and provide the parties with status updates if necessary.
-The University will promptly resume its investigation and resolution process as soon as feasible.
+The University will communicate the anticipated duration of the delay and reason to the parties and provide the parties with status updates if necessary.
+The University will promptly resume its investigation and Resolution Process as soon as feasible.
 During such a delay, the University will implement supportive measures as deemed appropriate.